Updated: January 31, 2023

 According to the experts, here are seven reasons to use a cover during the off-season:

-- Repels harmful RV rays to prevent seal damage.
+- A covered RV repels harmful UV rays to prevent seal damage.

 - Deflects sunlight to keep interior temperatures under a safe 81 degrees.